ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 "How many?" he asked.

 Silviana didn't need clarification.
 "In the old stories, the greatest paladins healed hundreds.
 Some say thousands.
-But they were different afterward—more divine than mortal, touched by something beyond human understanding."
+But they were different afterward—more divine than mortal—touched by something beyond human understanding."

 "And if I refuse?
 If I say no more healings?"